-We first saw this interesting mixture for the first time on the streets of Santa Ana.
+We first saw this interesting mixture for the first time on the streets of Santa Ana, El Salvador.
 Though we were curious, the long, chaotic lines surrounding the food carts steered us away from trying.
 One muggy afternoon under the hot afternoon sun in Granada, we stumbled upon this treat once more.
 This time, as the number of carts selling it kept the crowds at bay, we found our chance.

 Inside of a large banana leaf, sat a small mound of mashed yuca topped with a sour-sweet cabbage slaw and dotted in fried bits of pork.
 The textures melded perfectly, crispy bits of fried pork skin against the tender meat.
 The rich yucca, soft enough to be palatable yet dense, cut through perfectly by the acid in the slaw.
 The sugar rounding everything together at the end.